renatomameli/React-Quiz-App/README.md

 $ yarn watch # npm run watch
 ```

-## About Scrimba

-This project was originally created in Scrimba
+This project was originally created with Scrimba.
+See: https://scrimba.com/